vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "It always seems impossible until it is done." - Nelson Mandela
 > 1. "The only way to achieve the impossible is to believe it is possible." - Charles Kingsleigh
 > 1. "Fall seven times, stand up eight." - Japanese Proverb
-> 1. "Strength grows in the moments when you think you can't go on but you keep going anyway." - Anonymous -- **Here**
+> 1. "Strength grows in the moments when you think you can not go on but you keep going anyway." - Anonymous -- **Here**
 > 1. "When everything seems to be going against you, remember that the airplane takes off against the wind, not with it." - Henry Ford
 > 1. "The journey of a thousand miles begins with a single step." - Lao Tzu
 > 1. "If you're going through hell, keep going." - Winston Churchill